 Visit Great Pond Mountain Conservation Trust online for more information and a printable map or contact:

 Hothole Valley North Gate is off Bald Mountain Road in Orland 0.2 miles west of Winkumpaugh Road.
-This gate is locked at all times.
-Parking is available near the gate.

 Success!
 A new password has been emailed to you.